Zé Vitor (footballer, born 2002)

-José Vitor Geminiano Cavalieri (born 10 June 2002), known as Zé Vitor, is a Brazilian footballer who plays as a defender for Portuguese club União de Leiria.
+José Vitor Geminiano Cavalieri (born 10 June 2002), known as Zé Vitor, is a Brazilian professional footballer who plays as a centre-back for Campeonato Brasileiro Série B club Ferroviária, on loan from Liga Portugal 2 side União de Leiria.

 Club career

 Born in Colorado, Paraná, Zé Vitor progressed through the academies of PSTC, São Paulo and Paraná.
 He joined Vasco da Gama in 2020 from Paraná.
 Only one year later, he renewed his contract with the club.
 He made his professional debut with the club during the 2022 season.

 In January 2023, he again renewed his contract with Vasco da Gama.

 On 1 August 2024, Zé Vitor signed a three-year contract with União de Leiria in Portugal.

+On 20 January 2026, he returned to Brazil, on loan to Série B club Ferroviária until the end of the year.